-You hear about all those glorified companies like Google and Facebook and you’d think it be fun to you start your own business, right?
+You hear about all those glorified companies like Google and Facebook, and you think it’d be fun to start your own business, right?
 I hate to break it to you, but business isn’t fun.

 Whether you want to admit it or not, the obvious reason why businesses are around is to make money.
-People start and join businesses to make money… it’s as simple as that.
-If you don’t believe me, just take a look at the New York Stock Exchange; companies are purely based on their financial performance.
+People start and join businesses to make money.
+It’s as simple as that.
+If you don’t believe me, just take a look at the New York Stock Exchange: the companies are there because of their financial performance.

 You’ll have less stress

 Business is stressful!
 Imagine having to handle high amounts of stress like making payroll, firing employees, or just figuring out how to get your business to make money.
 Sounds pretty intense, doesn’t it?